Direct Payments

 Will I have to tell you what I have spent the direct payment on?

 Yes, you will need to maintain records and receipts for the money that you have spent.
-We will carry out regular audits of your prepaid card account to ensure that the direct payment is being managed in accordance with the pdf icon Financial Procedures [678kb] and is meeting your agreed outcomes.
+We will carry out regular audits of your prepaid card account to ensure that the direct payment is being managed in accordance with the Financial Procedures for Direct Payments (PDF) [678KB] and is meeting your agreed outcomes.

 If I do not spend all of the direct payment, can I keep the money?

 No, the money can only be spent as agreed in your Support Plan.
-If you do not spend all of the money, this will be recovered by the council.
+If you do not spend all of the money, this will be recovered by Glasgow City Council.